xuankimtran/docs-1/pages/katalon-recorder/docs/Help and Resources/samples.md

 description:
 ---

-In Katalon Recorder (KR), a sample project covers a common topic that you will find when working with KR.
+Katalon Recorder (KR) offers a suite of sample projects that cover common testing needs and topics you will find during your test automation journey.

-From version 5.5.4 onwards, all KR samples projects are compiled into automation templates.
-You then can easily add any sample project to KR using the **Templates** function.
+From version 5.5.4 onwards, all sample projects are compiled into automation templates.
+You can easily add any sample project to KR using the **Templates** function.

 Follow these steps: